 Now it’s time to master the basic concepts, after which you’ll be cooking killer authentic smoked BBQ ribs on most charcoal and gas grills, whether they are spare ribs, baby back ribs, or St. Louis spare ribs!

 Hardware needed for this smoked BBQ ribs recipe

 1 smoker or grill with a lid.
 You can use a dedicated smoker or any charcoal grill or gas grill as long as it has a lid.
 A tight fitting lid with adjustable vents like those on the Weber Kettle is best.

 1 (18 pound) bag of charcoal for charcoal grills or smokers.
 You won’t use all that charcoal, but because you will need more on cold, windy, or wet days than on sunny and warm days, have a full bag on hand.
 I prefer briquets (read my article on charcoal to see why).
 Absolutely do not use the instant igniting stuff that has solvent in it.
 Chimney starters are by far the best way to start charcoal, especially for long slow cooking where the smell of the solvent in charcoal starter fluid can ruin the taste of the meat.
 Read my article on how to start a charcoal fire.

-1 sauce brush, preferably one of those newfangled silicon jobs
+- One sauce brush, preferably one of those newfangled silicone jobs

 If you boil ribs the terrorists win

 A lot of folks boil their ribs before grilling them and slathering on the sauce.
 The concept comes from Eastern Europe where Poles and Czechs prepare ribs by simmering them in water with cabbage, potatoes, carrots, and caraway seed, making a very nice pork stew.